requirejs/requirejs/docs/design/packages.md

 In the above example, it has:
     packagePaths: {
-        ".packages": ["bar/0.4"]
+        ".packages": ["bar]
     }

-This means, "the bar package is located in the .packages basePath, and 0.4 directory under bar is the root of the package", so require("bar") would be translated to ".packages/bar/0.4/lib/main.js".
-Only the first part of the "bar/0.4" identifier is used as the package name, the "/0.4" part is given as additional pathing information.
+This means, "the bar package is located in the .packages basePath", so require("bar") would be translated to ".packages/bar/lib/main.js".

 An example of a more complex packagePaths configuration that loads packages "four" and "five" from a remote host on the fly, in the browser.
 They could be packages hosted on a CDN: